 1. True North Detroit

 This new Quonset Hut live-work community has completely changed the face of one Detroit neighborhood.
 True North Detroit is a half-acre community that consists of 8 SteelMaster Quonset Hut structures.
-Edwin Chan and Frank Gehry teamed up with developer Philip Kafka to create this unique steel Quonset Hut village through his real estate company called Prince Concepts.
+Edwin Chan teamed up with developer Philip Kafka to create this unique steel Quonset Hut village through his real estate company called Prince Concepts.
 The village consists of nine prefabricated Quonset Huts™ in the Core City neighborhood.
 This is the first time in 60 years that this area has seen a major development.
 This team designed the buildings at different angles and in different shapes and sizes to create open, outdoor spaces to enhance the community feel of the area.
 This has become the perfect spot for artists, designers and small business owners.
 These newly built social spaces are being used in a variety of ways.
 There are rental units inside a few of the buildings that range from 475 to 1,600 square feet, an Airbnb, a small coffee shop and even a yoga studio.

 2. D-Day Memorial